Description

 OpenCVE Recommended Actions

-• Apply the latest Linux kernel update that incorporates the mvpp2 driver fix; the relevant commits use dma_sync_single_range_for_cpu with MVPP2_SKB_HEADROOM to properly sync packet data.
+• Apply the latest Linux kernel update that includes the mvpp2 driver fix, which uses dma_sync_single_range_for_cpu with the correct MVPP2_SKB_HEADROOM offset.

 Tracking